New Machine Learning Applications: AI Trends Driving 2024 and Beyond

 Supply Chain Optimization

 Machine learning models can analyze vast amounts of data related to the supply chain, including demand forecasts, inventory levels, and transportation costs, to optimize the flow of goods and materials.
 This can lead to significant cost savings and improved efficiency.
-Companies like Blue Yonder leverage AI to predict demand, optimize inventory levels, and manage transportation logistics.
+Companies like Blue Yonder AI to predict demand, optimize inventory levels, and manage transportation logistics.

 Use Case: Predicting demand for specific products in different regions, allowing retailers to optimize inventory levels and reduce stockouts.